 The compiler begins by reading one statement of the Simple program into memory.
-The line must be separated into its individual tokens (i.e., "pieces" of a statement) for processing and compilation.
-(The StreamTokenizer class from the java.io package can be used.)
+The line must be separated into its individual tokens (i.e., "pieces" of a statement) for processing and compilation (standard library function strtok can be used to facilitate this task).
 Recall that every statement begins with a line number followed by a command.
 As the compiler breaks a statement into tokens, if the token is a line number, a variable or a constant, it's placed in the symbol table.
 A line number is placed in the symbol table only if it's the first token in a statement.
 The symbolTable object is an array of tableEntry objects representing each symbol in the program.
 There is no restriction on the number of symbols that can appear in the program.
 Therefore, the symbolTable for a particular program could be large.
-Make it a 100-element array for now.
+Make the symbolTable a 100-element array for now.
 You can increase or decrease its size once the program is working.